5 Benefits of Taking Risks

 Develops self-confidence and resilience

 Taking a risk does not automatically ensure success.
-In fact more people have failed taking risks than they have succeeded.
+In fact, more people have failed taking risks than they have succeeded.
 The fact is we often have to go through failure in order to reach success.
-Taking risks boosts our self-confidence in our abilities and hones our strengths but more importantly we develop resilience.
+Taking risks boosts our self-confidence in our abilities and hones our strengths but more importantly, we develop resilience and you exercise your courage.
 Resilience is that quality that puts us back on the bicycle after we have crashed, it’s what made Thomas Edison continue with his experiments and compelled Van Gogh to paint even though his work never sold.

 Teaches great lessons